- Transfer Credit Policies

 - Review and collect information from written documents and computer systems (e.g., literature search & data retrieval).

-- Identify information presented in images from paper, slides, videos, and transparencies.
+- Identify information presented in images from paper, presentation slides, videos, and transparencies.

 - Recognize and assess patient changes in mood, activity, cognition, verbal, and non-verbal communication.